NOAA-GSL/-geoflow-data-converter/README.md

 ### Install Libraries

-1. Once logged into your user account on Hera, set up a path to the custom module files created by the GeoFLOW team that they regularly use.
+1. Once logged into your user account on Hera, set up a path to the custom module files used by the GeoFLOW project.
 There are two different ways to do this:

-- Option A: From a terminal, each time you log in and get a new shell:
+- **Option A**: From a terminal, each time you log in and get a new shell:
 ```
 module use /scratch2/BMC/gsd-hpcs/modman/modulefiles/base
 ```
-- Option B: Place the module path inside your `~/.bashrc` file so the path setup only needs to be done once:
+- **Option B**: Place the module path inside your `~/.bashrc` file so the path setup only needs to be done once:
 ```
 export HERA_MODULEPATH_ROOT="/scratch2/BMC/gsd-hpcs/modman/modulefiles/base"
 module use ${HERA_MODULEPATH_ROOT}